Starting a blog for the first time is an amazing, yet intimidating experience.

 Content upgrades work so well because they’re created to help someone achieve the exact objective they came to your page to achieve.

 The key with content upgrades is to offer them from day one when starting a blog.
-To learn more about offering content upgrades on your blog, check out this case study on how Backlinko boosted conversions by 785% in one day.
+To learn more about offering content upgrades on your blog, check out this guide.

 10. Add call to actions to get the most from your audience

-Not leveraging call to actions (CTAs) on my blog was a major mistake.
+Not leveraging call to actions (CTAs) back when I was figuring out how to start a blog was a major mistake for me.

 A CTA is anything you want for your customers to take action on.
 It could be subscribing to a newsletter, reading another blog post, or making a purchase.
 A content upgrade is an example of a CTA.